praslko/ethereumproject/BountyPortal/README.md

 Implements smart contract (written in solidity) and a Javascript UI to provide following features.
 Test cases have been written in Javascript

+Contract has been deployed successfully on Rinkeby test network using Remix.
+I ran into issues depoying contract on Rinkeby using truffle and Infura.
+Refer to file deployed_addresses.txt to know contract details on rinkeby network

+Contract allows
 * Allows job posters to create new bounty
 * Allows job hunters to submit work for a bounty
 * Allows job posters to review  submitted work and accept work.
 Acceptance of a work automatically implies rejection of other works for same bounty